santiagortiiz/Linkedin-Python-Parallelism-Concurrency/4 locks/1 reentrant lock.md

 # Deadlock
 - All processes and threads are unable to continue executing
-- If a thread tries to lock a mutes that it's already locked, it will enter into a waiting list for that mutex
+- If a thread tries to lock a mutex that it's already locked, it will enter into a waiting list for that mutex

 # Reentrant mutex/lock